Youmahssane/Planner/README.md

  - flight management with real-time progress bar and status
  -

+in the backend-end for the token you need to install :
+-Microsoft.IdentityModel.JsonWebTokens
+-Microsoft.IdentityModel.Tokens
+-System.IdentityModel.Tokens.Jwt
+-Microsoft.AspNet.SignalR

+on the file Planner install module and signalr and jquery :
+-npm i
+-npm i @aspnet/signalr
+-npm jquery
+-npm i @types/jquery

 To launch the application, if i don't work directly, you must configure the backend in order to be able to connect to